 Sierra College provides new student group counseling sessions in which students work with counselors to develop Student Educational Plans (SEP).
 Counselors may also refer students to support services and answer specific questions and concerns.

-Some students are exempt from orientation, assessment-placement, and counseling requirements.
+Some students are exempt from College Terms and Conditions, assessment-placement, and counseling requirements.
 Nevertheless, students are encouraged to avail themselves of these services.
 Students are exempt if they meet any of the following criteria:

 - Hold an associate degree or higher;